Table of Contents

-And let’s face: whatever it is, causing you being left out, it is always better to know specifically, than to only feel the pain and consequences, but not truly seeing it.
-These causes are powerful pieces of information.
+Whatever it is, causing you to feel left out, knowing about it is better than to only feel the pain and consequences.

-Some significant reasons why people can feel being singled out at work
+Some significant reasons why people can feel singled out at work

-Not only this, other reasons for feeling being singled out work includes
+Other reasons for feeling singled out while at work include:

 - Many larger organizations work with flex desks.
 The team members are often not physically close to their team.
 Their workplace is located daily between unknown people, and not everyone knows how to socialize in this situation.
 They often feel left to their own devices, experience no team handling and support, and, therefore, go to work uncomfortably.
 And that might cause all kinds of ‘clumsy’ behavior to compensate for that inner state.